 These consolidated financial statements are presented in Canadian dollars ("\$CAD"), which is the functional currency of the Corporation.
-Consolidated financial statements have been prepared on a historical cost basis, except for the valuation of employee future benefits which are recorded at actuarial value.
+These consolidated financial statements have been prepared on a historical cost basis, except for the valuation of employee future benefits which are recorded at actuarial value and contingent consideration which is recorded at fair value.
 Amounts are rounded to the nearest million, unless otherwise stated.